 - Paraphrase: Candidates are constantly advised not to copy words directly from the task.
 It will make a negative impression on the examiner and result in low marks.
 Because copying is never a good idea, we recommend that you practice and always strive to reframe the sentence.
 If synonyms are essential and appropriate to the issue, do not forget to utilize them.

 - (But) Do not paraphrase every word: Accept that you will not be able to paraphrase every single word.
 There are synonyms for many words, but it does not mean another substitute or synonym will convey the same meaning.
 Be cautious; powerful words may cause the context to shift slightly.
 Synonyms can be challenging to use, as their meanings might change.
 So, only use a synonym if you are certain that it will improve the statement.

 - Make use of collocation: Collocation makes it simple to express yourself.
 Collocations are more concise, sharp, and natural-looking.
-It demonstrates that you are fluent in the language.
+It demonstrates that you are fluent in the English language.
 This will only happen as you continue to practice.
 With practice, you can achieve your target band and demonstrate that you can efficiently employ words to construct a proper statement.

 - Learn topic-related vocabulary: Our vocabulary demonstrates how diverse our language is in terms of words.
 You must know certain topic-related words to demonstrate a wide range of vocabulary.
 It will assist you in using acceptable words when discussing the related topic.

 Understanding the basic types of sentences is another key that will help you score well in the IELTS Writing Task 2.
 However, make sure you utilize them correctly.
 The different kinds of sentences are: